VISIT OUR ART STORE ▶

 Store paintings in a drawing cabinet

-When I Do Use Plastic Bags
+When the Artist Does Use Plastic Bags

-I've found this method works perfectly for displaying and storing originals in a shared studio environment.
+This method works perfectly for displaying and storing originals in a shared studio environment.

 Use plastic bags